 The game comes with a pre-made tutorial recording of somebody from the development team playing SimRefinery.
 It feels like a surprising personal connection to watch someone play SimRefinery from 28 years ago.

 Using SimFarm as a base is especially interesting because SimFarm was still in development when the SimRefinery prototype was completed.
 The team at Maxis Business Simulations probably had an early version of the game to work with.
-Unfortunately, there’s no credits list in the game – that’s understandable since this wasn’t a commercial product – but it would have been interesting to see who else had worked on this game from the main Maxis office in Orinda, CA.
+Unfortunately, there’s no credits listed in the game – that’s understandable since this wasn’t a commercial product – but it would have been interesting to see who else had worked on this game from the main Maxis office in Orinda, CA.

 The other fascinating thing is that many of the graphics in SimRefinery are lifted from SimCity and SimFarm.
 The game has plenty of original graphics for each of the refinery plants and endearing little details like a parking lot and a security booth, but many of the other elements outside the refinery are based on assets from other Maxis games.
 The streets and railroads are re-used from SimCity, but there’s also an entire barn from SimFarm sitting on the outskirts of the refinery.
 Jenny Martin served as an artist or art direction for all three of games, so it makes sense that she would repurpose the background graphics from other games to use in a low-budget prototype project that was never meant to be seen publicly.